sebastianomelita/ArduinoBareMetal/threadsched.md

   // Loop forever
   for(;;) {
 	if (blink2_running == true) {
-		digitalWrite(LED_BUILTIN, HIGH);   // turn the LED on (HIGH is the voltage level) PT_SLEEP(pt, 1000);
+		digitalWrite(led2, HIGH);   // turn the LED on (HIGH is the voltage level) PT_SLEEP(pt, 1000);
-		digitalWrite(LED_BUILTIN, LOW);    // turn the LED off by making the voltage LOW PT_SLEEP(pt, 1000);
+		digitalWrite(led2, LOW);    // turn the LED off by making the voltage LOW PT_SLEEP(pt, 1000);
 	} else {
-		digitalWrite(LED_BUILTIN, LOW);    // turn the LED off by making the voltage LOW PT_YIELD(pt);
+		digitalWrite(led2, LOW);    // turn the LED off by making the voltage LOW PT_YIELD(pt);
 	}
   }